biotaphy/biotaphy.github.io/index.md

 occurrence points for over 700,000 species from the Global Biodiversity Information Facility (GBIF), and predicted distribution models for about a third of those - terrestrial species with at least 20 unique, georeferenced locations.
-The public archive incldes models made using the Maxent algorithm for current, predicted past, and predicted future IPCC climate scenarios (IPCC 2014).
+The public archive includes models made using the Maxent algorithm for current, predicted past, and predicted future IPCC climate scenarios (IPCC 2014).
 The facility also enables researchers to request a suite of custom analyses on their own data, or using iDigBio species occurrence data.
 With funding from the US NSF (BIO/DBI #1458422 and earlier awards), we extended the platform's workflows to include the assembly of multispecies data sets for macroecological analyses of biological diversity.
 We also extended the platform's analysis capabilities to include evolutionary evidence by integrating phylogenetic data and methods.
 And we scaled Biotaphy's capacity for biogeographic analyses based on species occurence data by interfacing to XSEDE high-performance computing resources.
-The BiotaPhy Platform now has the algorithmic and computational capacity to process occurrence data jobs for tens of thousands of species on continental- and global-scale spatial extents.
+The BiotaPhy Platform now has the algorithmic and computational capacity to process occurrence data modeling and analysis runs for tens of thousands of species on continental- and global-scale spatial extents.
 The BiotaPhy codebase consists of 65,000 lines of Python, plus 120,000 lines of other web code, templates, and configuration information.
-BiotaPhy software is open source, GPL3 licensed and accessible from GitHub.
+BiotaPhy software is open source, GPL3 licensed, and accessible from GitHub.

 **Cluster Configuration**.
 The BiotaPhy Platform requires a physical or virtual compute cluster comprised of a “front end” machine and one or more compute